 A server interworking profile defines a set of parameters that aid in interworking between the Avaya SBCE and a connected server.
-Create a server interworking profile for Session Manager and the service provider SIP server.
-These profiles will be applied to the appropriate server in Sections 7.7.1 and 7.7.2.
+Create a server interworking profile for the Session Manager and the service provider SIP server.
+These profiles will be applied to the appropriate server in Section 7.7.1 and 7.7.2.

 To create a new profile, navigate to Global Profiles → Server Interworking in the left pane.
 In the center pane, select Add Profile.
 A pop-up window (not shown) will appear requesting the name of the new profile, followed by series of pop-up windows in which the profile parameters can be configured.
 Once complete, the settings are shown in the far right pane.
-Alternatively, a new profile may be created by selecting an existing profile in the center pane and clicking the Clone Profile button in the right pane.
-This will create a copy of the selected profile which can then be edited as needed.
 To view the settings of an existing profile, select the profile from the center pane.
 The settings will appear in the right pane.